keleustes/blog/content/oslc-operator/_index.en.md

   state of the service which lifecycle may not match exactly the lifecycle of a helm chart (i.e install, upgrade, rollback, delete).

+{{% notice note %}}
+The Argo team published since an new subproject to argoproj called argo-rollout which seems really promising.
+Currently rely on replacing the standard StatefulSet by an Argo Rollout deployement object
+{{% /notice %}}

 ## Lessons Learned

 ### Multi facet charts